Posted by TDot on Oct 16, 2011 in

 A: NCCU Law‘s strict-C curve and its 2.0-or-out dismissal policy are both byproducts of being what the administration labels “a school of opportunity.”

 Remember that NCCU Law was created by the N.C.
-General Assembly way back in 1939, an era when de jure segregation was the reality across the country.
-The politicians created the law school specifically so that aspiring black attorneys could get a “separate but equal” legal education without trying to attend a white law school.
+General Assembly way back in 1939, an era when de jure segregation was the reality across the country. ((A point politely ignored by nearly every law school nationwide even as they dole out admission to legacy applicants of alums who benefited from segregationist admission policies.))
+The politicians created the law school specifically so that aspiring black attorneys could get a “separate but equal” legal education without trying to attend a white law school. ((As otherwise would have been required by the U.S. Supreme Court’s decision in Missouri ex rel.
+Gaines v.
+Canada, 305 U.S. 337 (1938), which held that states providing education for white students either needed to admit blacks or provide a “separate but equal” education for them.))

 This second-class status for black attorneys and black law students was reflected in the Legislature’s second-hand funding for “the Negros’ law school,” as NCCU Law grappled with an inadequate building, a minimal law library, few faculty and related problems.
 As an example, for a good chunk of the law school’s history its law library was stocked with the out-of-date books discarded by the neighboring law schools at UNCCH and Duke.